jmisener123/pump-playlist-builder/README.md

 - "This is so fun!
 And a great way to force me to not constantly choose my favourite tracks!"

 ## Features
 - 🎵 Three methods to build your playlist
 - ✨ Tag-based emoji support for quick visual scanning
 - 🔁 Alternate suggestions if a track doesn’t match your vibe
+- 🔍 Search function to find an artist or song title
 - 📋 Copy/paste your playlist for easy exporting
-- ⚡ Built with Cursor and Streamlit, deployed on Render
+- ⚡ Built with Streamlit, deployed on Render.

+## Coming Soon
+- Migration to React front-end for better UX on mobile
+- Movement-based tags (search for a song with push-ups or hang cleans)